 array('d', [1.0, 2.0, 3.0, 4.0, 5.0])

 Another reason why array is less often used is due to NumPy’s ndarray, which is so powerful and prevalent!
-The main benefits of array might be fact of built-in module.
+The main benefits of array might be the fact that it’s a built-in module.

 str